Sebastián Saavedra: Early career

-After a childhood in karting, Saavedra drove in Formula BMW USA for Gelles Racing, finishing 11th in points.
+After a childhood in karting, Saavedra drove in Formula BMW USA for Gelles Racing, finishing eleventh in points.
 He also drove in two races in Formula BMW ADAC and competed in the Formula BMW World Final, finishing 32nd.
-In 2007 he switched teams in Formula BMW USA to Eurointernational and captured one win and finished 12th in points despite only competing in 8 of 14 races.
-He also competed in 6 Formula BMW Asia races capturing 3 wins, two races in Formula BMW ADAC, and finished 4th in the Formula BMW World Final.
-In 2008 he moved to ATS Formel 3 Cup and finished 2nd in points with 3 wins for HS Technik Motorsport.
-He also competed in a number of Austria Formula 3 Cup races and finished 9th in points.
+He was involved in an incident with Sergio Pérez where Saavedra's car ended up on top of Pérez's in round 6 of 2006 Formula BMW ADAC.
+Both drivers were black flagged and Saavedra was dropped by his team, Eifelland Racing.
+In 2007, he switched teams in Formula BMW USA to Eurointernational and captured one win and finished twelfth in points despite only competing in eight of fourteen races.
+He also competed in 6 Formula BMW Asia races capturing three wins, two races in Formula BMW ADAC, and finished fourth in the Formula BMW World Final.
+In 2008 he moved to ATS Formel 3 Cup and finished second in points with three wins for HS Technik Motorsport.
+He also competed in a number of Austria Formula 3 Cup races and finished ninth in points.

 Indy Lights and 2010 Indy 500

-In 2009 he signed to drive in the American Firestone Indy Lights Series in 2009 for defending championship team AGR-AFS Racing alongside teammate J. R. Hildebrand.
+In 2009, Saavedra signed to drive in the American Firestone Indy Lights Series in 2009 for defending championship team AGR-AFS Racing alongside teammate J. R. Hildebrand.
 He captured his first Indy Lights win in the fourth race of the season and the first on an oval, at Kansas Speedway in April.
-In July he won from the pole on the streets of Toronto.
+In July, he won from the pole on the streets of Toronto.

 He returned to the series in 2010 for Bryan Herta Autosport and made his IndyCar Series debut in the 2010 Indianapolis 500 driving for the same team.
 Saavedra was on the bubble during most of qualifying during bump day, and crashed during practice laps while waiting for other drivers to attempt to qualify.
 While he was in the hospital being checked out, and with no working car to attempt to re-qualify, Saavedra appeared out of the race when Tony Kanaan bettered his time knocking him out of the field.
 However, when both Paul Tracy and Jay Howard withdrew their successful qualifying times and failed to re-qualify (both felt they would be knocked out by other drivers if they did not improve), Saavedra improbably ended up back in position thirty-three and in the race when time ran out for attempts.
 Saavedra crashed out in a single car accident on lap 159 and was credited with 23rd place in the race.
 The following month, Saavedra captured Bryan Herta Autosport's second Indy Lights win in the AvoidTheStork.com 100 at Iowa Speedway.

 On 4 September 2010, Saavedra officially terminated his contract with Bryan Herta Autosport due to the team's inability to meet contract standards after a string of car failures and negative results.